Last updated 4/16/23

 Food and Drinks

-Campers should bring their own pre-packaged lunches, snacks, and drinks to camp.
-Please ensure that reusable lunch boxes, bags, food containers, and drink bottles are properly sanitized before each use.
+To ensure the safety of all campers this summer, we kindly ask that everyone brings their own pre-packaged lunches, snacks, and drinks to camp.
+We encourage the use of reusable lunch boxes, bags, food containers, and drink bottles, but please remember to properly sanitize them before each use.

 Handwashing and Covering Coughs and Sneezes

 Frequent handwashing with soap and water, for at least 20 seconds, will be reinforced throughout the day.

 If soap and water are not readily available, hand sanitizer that contains at least 60% alcohol will be made available for use.

 If your child has an allergy to a specific hand sanitizer or type of hand sanitizer, immediately notify the Camp.